 - Machine availability refers to the proportion of time a machine operates relative to its scheduled operational time.
 This metric is commonly referred to as uptime.

-- The important machine availability ensures smooth production, reduces downtime and improves scheduling accuracy.
+- The key function of machine availability ensures smooth production, reduces downtime, and improves scheduling accuracy.
 High availability boosts OEE, lowers maintenance costs, and prevents delays.

-- How to calculate machine availability is using the formula: Availability = Run Time / Planned Production Time
+- How to calculate machine availability is using the formula: Availability = Planned Operating Time / Actual Operating Time

 What Is Machine Availability?